Yousaf03448307585/blog_demo_site/README.md

 View blog posts: Just hit the homepage to see the full list.
 Check out a post: Click the "Read More" button to get the whole story.
-Add a new post: Hit the "Add Post" button, fill out the form, and you’re good to go!
-Live Demo and Repository
+Add a new post: Hit the "Add Post" button, fill out the form, and you’re  to go Live Demo and Repository
-Want to see it in action or poke around the code?

 Live Demo: [https://benevolent-banoffee-f74e45.netlify.app/posts/]
 GitHub Repository: [https://github.com/Yousaf03448307585/blog_demo_site.git]